lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

   - 3 dedicated AD security groups are created and the required role assignments are done
     - `<HostPoolName> - MSIX Hosts` (`Storage File Data SMB Share Contributor` role assignment on the Azure File Share).
 This AD group will contain the Session Hosts that will have a MSIX App Attach.
     - `<HostPoolName> - MSIX Share Admins` (`Storage File Data SMB Share Elevated Contributor` role assignment on the Azure File Share)
     - `<HostPoolName> - MSIX Users` (`Storage File Data SMB Share Contributor` role assignment on the Azure File Share).
-This AD group will contain the end users that will have use MSIX App Attach.
+This AD group will contain the end users that will have use MSIX App Attach (all test users - via the `AVD Users` AD security Group).
   - A GPO is also created (name : `<HostPoolName> - MSIX Settings`) with some settings for:
     - [Turning off automatic updates for MSIX app attach applications](https://learn.microsoft.com/en-us/azure/virtual-desktop/app-attach-azure-portal#turn-off-automatic-updates-for-msix-app-attach-applications)
     - [Setting antivirus exclusions](https://learn.microsoft.com/en-us/fslogix/overview-prerequisites#configure-antivirus-file-and-folder-exclusions)
   - Some demo applications (and related certificate) are also deployed  from [here](https://github.com/lavanack/laurentvanacker.com/tree/master/Azure/Azure%20Virtual%20Desktop/MSIX/MSIX)
-- An Azure Key Vault is also created (with the naming convention `kv-<HostPoolName without dashes>`) on the dedicated resource group.
+- An Azure Key Vault is also created (with the naming convention `kv-<HostPoolName without dashes and in lowercase>`) on the dedicated resource group.
 This KeyVault is secure via a Private Endpoint and the required DNS configuration is also created.
 This KeyVault is deployed for testing purpose only and is not used for the moment.
 - A Pooled Hostpool is also created (with `BreadthFirst` load balancer type)
 - A Desktop Application Group is also created (with the naming convention `<HostPoolName>-DAG`) and the `Desktop Virtualization User` RBAC role is assigned to the `<HostPoolName> - Users` AD security group.
 - A Remote Application Group is also created (with the naming convention `<HostPoolName>-RAG`) and the `Desktop Virtualization User` RBAC role is assigned to the `<HostPoolName> - Users` AD security group.